DrOptix/fem-complete-intro-containers/README.md

    - Build the image using `./build_oprimized_build.sh`
    - Run the image using `./run_optimized_build.sh`
    - This will expose on `https://localhost:3000` our Node application

+### Tiny Containers

+The same idea as in `Dockerfiles` section.
+The difference is that we focus on small container images.
+There are two approaches.
+Use Alpine Linux small images only, or we can use a two stage setup where we have a `build` stage in our docker file where we use a fat docker image.
+Then we build the production image based on Alpine Linux.

+Example of a two stage docker file:

+    - Build the image using: `./build_node_multi_stage.sh`
+    - Run the image using: `./run_node_multi_stage.sh`
+    - This will expose on `https://localhost:3000` our Node application